open-medicine-initiative/org/articles-of-association/en/README.md

 4. All members have the right to make applications to the meeting of members.

-5.  ​5.
-A request to convene a meeting must be complied with if it is **supported by all members of the board** or at least **twenty percent of all members**.
+5.  ​A request to convene a meeting must be complied with if it is **supported by all members of the board** or at least **twenty percent of all members**.
 Members signal their support in writing, by email or using an appropriate online procedure.